micheldearaujo/NashvilleHousingCleaning/README.md

 <p align="center">
 <img width="120" height="184" src="images/sale_date.png">

-In PostgreSQl is pretty simple to Standardize this column.
+In PostgreSQL is pretty simple to Standardize this column.
 We only need to use the Date() function:

 ```
 UPDATE "NashvilleDataCleaning".housing